 Herein lies a remarkable irony at the heart of Cruz's candidacy for President: Cruz's own vision of constitutionalism would make his candidacy unconstitutional.
-To be eligible for the Presidency, the Constitution requires one be a "natural born Citizen."18 Cruz was born in Canada to a mother who was a U.S. citizen and a father who was not.19 Does this make him eligible to be President?
+To be eligible for the Presidency, the Constitution requires one be a "natural born Citizen."
+Cruz was born in Canada to a mother who was a U.S. citizen and a father who was not.
+Does this make him eligible to be President?
 If we follow Cruz's populist approach to determining the meaning of the Constitution, we look not to the Supreme Court (which has never ruled on this issue), not to academic "elites," but to the people themselves.
-And on this question, a large portion of the American people-a majority in many polls-believe that a person born outside the country to an American citizen and a noncitizen is not a "natural born" citizen.20
+And on this question, a large portion of the American people-a majority in many polls-believe that a person born outside the country to an American citizen and a noncitizen is not a "natural born" citizen.

-And it is not as if the American people have not had an opportunity to
+And it is not as if the American people have not had an opportunity to consider the issue.
+This is, after all, just the latest in a series of public

-14 Transcript: Cruz Announces Presidential Campaign, supra note 6.
+&lt;sup>14 Transcript: Cruz Announces Presidential Campaign, supra note 6.

-15 Cruz, Constitutional Remedies, supra note 11; see also Transcript: Cruz Announces Presidential Campaign, supra note 6 (calling recent Supreme Court decisions "lawless," "unacceptable," and examples of "judicial tyranny").
+&lt;sup>15 Cruz, Constitutional Remedies, supra note 11; see also Transcript: Cruz Announces Presidential Campaign, supra note 6 (calling recent Supreme Court decisions "lawless," "unacceptable," and examples of "judicial tyranny").

-16 Transcript: Cruz Announces Presidential Campaign, supra note 6.
+&lt;sup>16 Transcript: Cruz Announces Presidential Campaign, supra note 6.

-17 Cruz's constitutional vision bears remarkable similarities to the call to arms with which Kramer concludes his THE PEOPLE THEMSELVES:
+&lt;sup>17 Cruz's constitutional vision bears remarkable similarities to the call to arms with which Kramer concludes his THE PEOPLE THEMSELVES:

-The question Americans must ask themselves is whether they are comfortable handing their Constitution over to the forces of aristocracy: whether they share this lack of faith in themselves and their fellow citizens, or whether they are prepared to assume once again the full responsibilities of self-government ...
+The question Americans must ask themselves is whether they are comfortable handing their Constitution over to the forces of aristocracy: whether they share this lack of faith in themselves and their fellow citizens, or whether they are prepared to assume once again the full responsibilities of self-government...
 The point, finally, is this: to control the Supreme Court, we must first lay claim to the Constitution ourselves.